dennisseidel/dennisseidel.github.io/docs/services/adr/0001-implement-general-services-in-nodejs-and-ml-services-in-python.md

 ## Decision Outcome

-Chosen option: "Python", because it fits my goal of focusing on automtion & intelligence best as well as the general pros and cons.
+Chosen option: "NodeJS", because it fits with my approach to focus on one language.
+For ML services use "Python" because it has the best integration with ML Frameworks.

 ## Pros and Cons of the Options <!-- optional -->